expandedfronts/revisr/readme.txt

 This is either an authentication issue or the remote branch is ahead of yours.

 = Can I damage my site with this plugin? =
 Care should be taken when dealing with upgrades that depend on the database.
-Backing up the database before and after major changes is always recommended.
+Taking verified backups before and after major changes is always recommended.

 == Screenshots ==